lemire/talks/2021/spire/spire.md

 - shuffle mask :  [3 1 0 3 3 2 -1] (indexes)
 - result       :  [d b a d d c 0]

+- Conversely may be used as a form of vectorized table lookup.

 ---